Debug Your Project

 Watching and Setting Program Variables

-A common debugging tasks is checking the value of a program variable as the program runs.
-To be able to demonstrate this functionality, update file blink.c by adding a declaration of a global variable int i above definition of function blink_task.
-Then add i++ inside while(1) of this function to get i incremented on each blink.
+A common debugging task is checking the value of a program variable as the program runs.
+To demonstrate this functionality, update file blink.c by declaring a global variable int i above the definition of the function blink_task.
+Then add i++ inside while(1) of this function to increment i on each blink.

 Stop debugging by pressing “Stop (Shift + F5)”.
-Build and flash the code to the ESP and restart the debugger by pressing F5.
-Once the application is halted, set a breakpoint in the line where i++ is.
+Build and flash the code to the target chip, then restart the debugger by pressing F5.
+Once the application halts, set a breakpoint on the line where i++ is located.

-Continue the program execution by pressing F5.
-Each time the program is halted, you will see i being incremented.
+Resume program execution by pressing F5.
+Each time the program pauses, the value of i will have incremented.

 _images/watch_set_program_vars.png